 - If you have a temporary filling, it is not unusual for a thin layer or small portion to wear down between appointments.
 The temporary may sink slightly giving the impression that it has come out.
 If you feel that the entire temporary has come out, please contact us.

-Should you experience discomfort that cannot be controlled with the above listed medications, or should a swelling develop, please contact our office immediately at Endodontic Specialists of Fishers Phone Number 317.570.9000.
+Should you experience discomfort that cannot be controlled with the above listed medications, or should a swelling develop, please contact our office immediately at Fishers Office Phone Number 317.570.9000.
 If you call after hours the prompts will direct you how to page Dr. Moretton or Dr. Vail.
 If you do need to page one of the doctors, please have your pharmacy number available.